Balochistan Govt To Initiate Modernization Of Agriculture - UrduPoint

 Under this initiative, in the first phase, proper training on latest parameters would be imparted to Agriculture Department officers at divisional headquarters.
 In the second phase, these trained officers would train and support the farmers to shift their agriculture practices on modern methods of farming, he added.

-"Water shortage is the most serious problem in Balochistan as the province is not getting its due share of water," he said adding that the government would resolve the issue soon to ensure provision of water to the sector.
+"Water shortage is the most serious problem in Balochistan as the province was not getting its due share of water," he said adding that the government would resolve the issue soon to ensure provision of water.

-Increasing agriculture production and controlling water shortage would bring prosperity in the province and a new era of development will start in the province, Shahwani said.
+Increasing agriculture production and controlling water shortage would bring prosperity in the province and a new era of development will start in the province, he said.

 In order to improve underground water level, he said the government is working to construct more dams in the province and that will help to meet the water shortage.